 Jewelry shopping can be intimidating.
 That’s why we started Ask Holden, our blog where we answer your FAQs, break down scary industry lingo, and guide you in finding the perfect piece of jewelry.

-If you’re planning to get married, you may have heard the saying instructing brides to wear “something old, something new, something borrowed, and something blue” for good fortune.
+If you’re planning to get married, you may have heard one of the most well-known wedding sayings instructing brides to wear “something old, something new, something borrowed, and something blue” for good fortune.
 At Holden, we like to push the boundaries of traditional wedding ideas and rules, so by no means are we telling you to borrow a pair of diamond earrings or run to the store for a blue garter (or to pull a Chandler and Monica from Friends and “borrow” - aka steal - a blue sweatshirt just to keep the tradition alive).
 Also, your wedding may not even have a bride!
-But we think it can be fun to understand where a tradition came from, so here’s the history behind the phrase.
+But understanding the history behind wedding sayings and traditions can still be fun.

-The Victorian Era English rhyme first appeared in 1871 in the UK, in St James Magazine (although the bride only mentioned the new, borrowed, and blue.
+This popular Victorian Era English wedding saying first appeared in 1871 in the UK, in St James Magazine (although the bride only mentioned the new, borrowed, and blue.
 The article itself is mad old now, though, so it technically has it all).
 The "old" was added for the first time in 1876 in a newspaper article describing a wedding, and the adage in its entirety made its first US appearance in a 1905 book by American etiquette writer Emily Post.
 But what does it all mean?

 Something Old, Something New, Something Borrowed, Something Blue: A Translation Guide